Ruhr University Bochum

 katharina.fleischhauer@uk-essen.de

-Prof. Eckart Förster
+Prof. Dr. Eckart Förster

 Institut für Neuroanatomie und